 Teeth don’t just chew.
 They are also there to support one another to maintain a healthy arch.
 When you have lost one or more teeth, the remaining teeth can drift, leading to gaps and crooked teeth.
 Not only will this cause your smile to become unattractive, but it can change a functional bite into a nonfunctional one.
 Teeth that used to oppose each other can drift so that they no longer touch.
 Once this occurs, you might need braces as well as dentures.

 Drifting teeth can be harder to keep clean, leading to an increased risk of gum disease, cavities, and even tooth loss.

 And the teeth that do touch can end up bearing too much of the load, leading to excessive wear, damage, and even loss.

 Your teeth are also a vital part of your body’s support and balance system.
 Your jaw helps brace and support your head, maintaining a straight and upright neck.
 Without teeth, this support system can degenerate.

 When your teeth are no longer holding your jaw in a healthy position, you might be at increased risk for falls, and you might notice that your strength and balance may suffer.
 Your jaw also holds your airway in an optimal position.
 Without teeth, the jaw may drift out of place, leading to a narrowed airway that can make it harder to breathe under stressful conditions.

-You might also notice problems breathing while you sleep, because tooth loss can increase your risk for sleep apnea.
+You might also notice problems breathing while you sleep, because tooth loss can increase your risk for sleep apnoea.